 4. Radiometric analysis of rock and soil samples:

-4.1: eU3O8 analysis: Total gamma activity of the samples is measured for their content using eU3O8 assembly (NaI(Tl) scintillation detector) which helps to delineate the sample for further analysis.
+4.1: eU3O8 analysis: Total gamma activity of the samples is measured for their eU3O8 content using an eU3O8 assembly (NaI(Tl) scintillation detector) which helps to delineate the samples for further analysis.

-4.2: U3O8 analysis by beta gamma method: For the estimation of uranium in geological sample, simultaneous beta and gamma radiations are measured.
-The PC based five channel counting system developed and fabricated in-house, consists of NaI (Tl) crystal (solid or well type) for gamma measurement with four single channel analysers and pancake type beta tubes for total beta counting.
+4.2: U3O8 analysis by beta-gamma method: For the estimation of uranium in geological samples, simultaneous beta and gamma radiations are measured.
+The PC based five channel counting system developed and fabricated in-house, consists of a NaI(Tl) crystal (solid or well type) for gamma measurement with four single channel analysers and pancake type beta tubes for total beta counting.
 In case the samples are in disequilibrium state, PC based five channel counting system is used for determination of uranium along with radium, thorium and potassium for disequilibrium studies.

-4.3: Gamma-ray spectrometry ( using HPGe & NaI(Tl) detector): The radium, thorium and potassium contents of rock samples are determined by measuring the characteristic gammas of these elements using DSP based gamma-ray spectrometry system and HPGe detector system for High Resolution gamma-ray spectromety.
+4.3: Gamma-ray spectrometry (using HPGe&NaI(Tl) detector): The radium, thorium and potassium contents of rock samples are determined by measuring the characteristic gamma rays of these elements using DSP based gamma-ray spectrometry system and HPGe detector system for High Resolution gamma-ray spectrometry.

 4.4: U3O8 analysis using high resolution gamma ray spectrometry: The uranium content in the geological samples is also determined by using high resolution gamma ray spectrometry using the 1001 keV gamma peak from Pa234.